Yas7777/ZenTracker-Backend/README.md

 # Record Your Zen - Backend

 Inspired by a tracker we built in school and the Daylio app, I wanted to track my ever changing moods in a very simplified manner.

-In its essence, this is a web application using  MongoDB,  Express, React and Node.js to do CRUD operations to keep track of user's moods.
-The app is comprised of a react front-end application and an express back-end REST api.
-This api will be used in conjunction with the React app which provides a user-interface for the web app.
+In its essence, this is a web application using  MongoDB, Express, React and Node.js to do CRUD operations that keeps track of user's moods.
+The app is comprised of a react frontend application and an express back-end REST api.

 Details|Languages|Framework|
 |--|--|--|
 |Frontend  |JavaScript |HTML, CSS, React |
 |Backend  | JavaScript| ExpressJs, NodeJS, MongoDB |

-**This readme will describe the backend.** The frontend user interface is located in  [ZenTracker-Frontend](https://github.com/Yas7777/ZenTracker-Frontend)
+**This readme describes the backend.
+For this app to work in all its glory, the backend and frontend ( [ZenTracker-Frontend](https://github.com/Yas7777/ZenTracker-Frontend)) needs to be opened in two seperate windows and run concurrently.**

-If you don't care to install it - this is how the overall app looks (in Dark Mode):
+If you don't care to install it - this is how the overall app looks:
+(in Dark Mode):
 <img src="https://github.com/Yas7777/ZenTracker-Backend/blob/master/readme_assets/DarkMode.gif" width="860" height="360" />

 ## Installation and Tools